Harcourt Street station: Liquor museum

 In 1958, C.I.É. opened a liquor museum in the station basement.
 The exit was to the station refreshment room which was, unlike most other local licensed premises, permitted to sell alcohol in the holy hour between 2pm and 3pm if customers held tickets for distances over 12 miles, namely Bray and beyond.
 After closure, the museum was moved to the basement of Heuston Station in 1961.

-Luas
+Harcourt Luas stop

 In June 2004, the Green Line of the Luas - Dublin's light rail tram system - opened.
 The Green line mostly followed the route of the old Harcourt Street line from Charlemont to Sandyford (it has since been extended south to Brides Glen).
 A stop called Harcourt was opened on the site of the old terminus.
-Because the embankment which led to the station had been demolished replaced with new developments, the Luas line diverges from the old alignment at Charlemont and descends a ramp before continuing north on the streets.
+Because the embankment which led to the station had been demolished and replaced with new developments, the Luas line diverges from the old alignment at Charlemont and descends a ramp before continuing north on street level.

 Harcourt Luas stop is directly in front of the entrance to the old station building.
 It has an island platform - a rarity for Luas stops - which is flanked by tracks running in lanes reserved for trams.
 Road traffic must travel on the western side of the street.